transit-alert-bot/alert-bot/README.md

-# OC Transpo Alerts Bot
+# Bluesky Transit Alert Bot

 This repository contains the code for oc-transpo-alerts.bsky.social, a automated bot providing alerts from OC Transpo's official website.